 - What the flavor and character differences are of grapes from different climates (e.g. moderate-climate Bordeaux Merlot vs. warm-climate Central Valley California Merlot)

-Topic 6: Sparkling wines
+Topic 6: What are Sparkling Wines?

 There are few sounds more festive than the popping of a cork.
 But not all bubblies are made equal, nor are they made following the same traditions and methods.
 You will need to learn what those differences are and what sets Champagne apart from Cava DO, and Prosecco apart from Méthode Cap Classique, and more.